Slavic Wildlife and Wilderness Sanctuary

-The Slavics have lived simply on this land since the 1960s, when they left a successful publishing business in New York City for the “good life.”
-Fred and Rosalind cherish this place, still live there comfortably and independently, and hope to remain there for many more years.
-In the meantime, the Wilderness Trust is working with them to ensure the land will be perpetually cared for in the manner they wish, and to raise the funds needed to cover the costs of removing the buildings, restoring the site to natural conditions, and paying for the transaction and long-term stewardship.
+The Slavics lived simply on this land from the 1960s, when they left a successful publishing business in New York City for the “good life,” until 2013.
+Fred and Rosalind cherished this place and lived there comfortably and independently until they were in their nineties.
+The Wilderness Trust is now working with them to ensure the land will be perpetually cared for in the manner they wish, and to raise the funds needed to cover the costs of removing the buildings, restoring the site to natural conditions, and paying for the transaction and long-term stewardship.

 Please let us know if you would like more information or would like to contribute to this project.
 Doing so will enable you to join Rosalind and Fred Slavic in making this extraordinary gift to wild nature and future generations.

 UPDATE: Fred Slavic passed away on October 6, 2013.
 Read his obituary.
-Rosalind is doing well and has moved to a senior living community in Keene, NH.
+Rosalind is doing well and living in Keene, NH.

 Bookmark the permalink.